 Cultural Introduction Rwanda

-Quickly become accustomed to Rwandan culture, and get to know your new surroundings with the Culture Week program.
+Visit Rwanda and become accustomed to Rwandan culture, and get to know your new surroundings with the Culture Week program.
 You will be introduced to the Rwandan culture through language lessons, culture sessions, cooking classes and sightseeing tours of this fascinating African country.
 You’ll experience real-life local culture and come to understand the daily ways of life here.
 We will take an informative stroll through the tiny rural village where the program is based, and you will get to know how to find everything you might need in the local village as well as the nearby city.

 The culture week will help you to get settled into the local area, and help you get up to speed on the all-important local customs and basic language.
 This week provides both a useful and informative jump-point into Rwanda as well as an enjoyable trip filled with sightseeing and days at the beach.
 We’ll introduce you to sights and experiences that you wouldn’t normally see in a guidebook, and you’ll have plenty of chances to take your travel off-the-beaten-track!